ballerina-platform/module-ballerinax-googleapis.gmail/examples/README.md

   refreshToken="<Refresh Token>"
   clientId="<Client Id>"
   clientSecret="<Client Secret>"
-  # The sender detail is only needed for the send-mails example
+  # The recipient detail is only needed for the send-mails example
-  sender="<Recipient Email Address>"
+  recipient="<Recipient Email Address>"
   ```

 ## Running an Example